raouldke/PI-Web-API-Client-DotNet/README.md

  - PI Web API 2017 installed within your domain using Kerberos or Basic Authentication.
  - .NET Framework 4.5.2

+## Installation

+ - Download this source code
+ - Create a new folder under %PIHOME% named WebAPIClient, if it doesn't exist.
+ - Create a new folder under WebAPIClient named DotNet, if it doesn't exist.
+ - Copy all files from the dist folder to %PIHOME%\WebAPIClient\DotNet.

+## Usage

+Create a new .NET Framework project (Console Application for instance).
+On the Solution Explorer, right click on Dependencies and then "Add Reference...".
+Click on the Browse button and navigate to the %PIHOME%\WebAPIClient\DotNet folder.
+Finally, add the OSIsoft.PIDevClub.PIWebApiClient.dll to your VS project.

 ## Documentation